 The KHH Freedom to Freedom Stallion Challenges was born from a desire to see all kaimanawa stallions have a future and to showcase the trainability of the horses that many felt were unsuitable for rehoming.

 This competition continues to go from strength to strength each year and not only highlights some very capable trainers but shows very clearly how trainable kaimanawa stallions can be when partnered with the right person.
-With the addition of mentor students last year, the talent pool for incredible trainers continues to grow.
+With the addition of mentor students last year and a new Colt Challenge for this year, the talent pool for incredible trainers continues to grow.

-The 2022 Freedom to Friendship Stallion Challenge will be another one to watch with another lineup of stunning yet completely different stallions and equally talented trainers.
-We have some returning competitors this year as well as some new trainers to introduce and we already feel like it’s going to be another exciting competition.
+The 2023 Freedom to Friendship Stallion & Colt Challenges will be another one to watch with another lineup of stunning yet completely different stallions and equally talented trainers.
+We hope to have some returning competitors this year as well as some new trainers to introduce and we hope it’s going to be another exciting competition.

-With twelve trainers and fourteen horses potentially competing later in the year at the Ultramox Freedom to Friendship Stallion Challenge Competition at Equifest we are excited to introduce our competitors and stallions for the 2022 competition.
+With trainers and horses potentially competing later in the year at the Ultramox Freedom to Friendship Stallion & Colt Challenge Competition at Equifest we are excited to open applications to become a competitor for the 2023 competition.

 This year will see the fan favourite Freestyle classes return along with obstacles and Handling & Conditioning.
 Plenty of options to highlight the versatility of the Kaimanawa breed.